AhKi/oh-my-desk/README.md

 # oh-my-desk

-## how to open react/redux devtools
+## How to open react/redux devtools

 Then execute the following from the Console tab of your running Electron app's developer tools: